adunning/dissertation/07-works.md

 ### *Expositio de anima* {.unnumbered}

 inc.
-: Interrogasti me honoret te deus …
+: Interrogasti me honoret te deus

-@bale:1902index [p.
+\noindent @bale:1902index [p.
 27, cf. 478]; a commentary on Aristotle's *De anima* by Alexander of Alexandria, according to @glorieux:1971faculté [p.
 81, no. 19b].

 ### *Festiuale* {.unnumbered}

 Attributed to Alexander by Henry de Kirkestede, *Catalogus*, *c.*1360 [@rouse:2004henry, K4.16], 'Liber qui dicitur Festiuale': *Mariale* fol.
-2r.
-Leland associated this with the text of this name by Alexander of Ashby [@leland:1774rebus, p.
-1:243].
+2r. @leland:1774rebus [p.
+1:243] associated this with the text of this name by Alexander of Ashby .

 ### *Historia britonum versificata* {.unnumbered}